-The Collection Server optionally provides offsite disk storage and conversion of recorded calls into formats compatible with third-party playback and analysis tools.
+Configuring the CollectionThe Collection Server optionally provides offsite disk storage and conversion of recorded calls into formats compatible with third-party playback and analysis tools.
 The Collection Server can accept call recordings from up to twenty CRCs simultaneously; however, you can set a lower limit if needed by your network environment.

 To use the Sensitive and Potentially Sensitive handling flags with SMDR Extensions, you must use a Collection Server.
+These flagged recordings are not available from the Web Portal.